Erm1a/form_extension/README.md

 ## Author
 - Name: Ermia

-## Introduction
+## About Extention
-This README file provides basic information about the extention.
+This is a form based extention for Google Chrome to send data to an endpoint.
+It gets some text and files(like images) for the client.